Skip to main content

 Reduce Risk Alert False Positives

-Fewer false positives than single-threshold alerts (see validation manifests)
+Fewer false positives than single-threshold alerts (see validation records)

 Too many risk alerts leads to alert fatigue.
 Multi-factor classification provides ultra-selective signals with documented precision - fewer alerts, each one meaningful.